Beacons on a Map

 So pick the bend that suits you at Arramong, Durrangong, Billabong, Bogolong, Mogongong, Bungalong, Tyagong and Gooloogong

-Before relaxing on the watery stretches of Corryong and Koetong
+Before relaxing on the watery stretches of Corryong and Koetong.

 Or could you prefer